-- Afforestation,, i.e. large-scale plantation of trees, and sustainable forest management which store carbon in soil and biomass.
+- Afforestation, i.e. large-scale planting of trees, and sustainable forest management which store carbon in soil and biomass.

-- Adapted land management to increase and permanently fix C from atmospheric CO2 in the soil.
-One example through the incorporation of crop residues or reduced tillage.
+- Adapted land management to increase and permanently bind carbon from atmospheric CO2 in the soil, for example by ploughing-under crop residues or reduced tillage.

-- Pyrolysis of biomass to form charcoal (biochar) that keeps carbon in the soil for many years.
+- Pyrolysis of biomass to form charcoal (biochar) that keeps carbon in the soil – or to be exact, in the charcoal – for many years.